Apollo117/PySPICE/README.rst

 Python 3 wrapper around the NAIF CSPICE library.
 Released under the BSD license, see LICENSE for details.

 !UNTESTED!
 Note that this does not work Fully yet, as of 12/04/13, some things run, some things clearly do not!
+But do please test it and post issues.

 Building PySPICE